Blendify/blender-manual/blender_docs/manual/render/cycles/materials/volume.rst

-.. _volume:

 ******
 Volume
 ******

-Volume rendering can be used to render effects like fire, smoke, mist, absorption in glass, and many other effects that can't be represented by surface meshes alone.
+Volume rendering can be used to render effects like fire, smoke, mist, absorption in glass, and many other effects that cannot be represented by surface meshes alone.

 To set up a volume, you create a mesh that defines the bounds within which the volume exists.
 In the material you typically remove the surface nodes and instead connect volume nodes to